slevomat/coding-standard/README.md

 This sniff provides the following setting:

-* `enable`: either to enable or no this sniff.
+* `enable`: either to enable or not this sniff.
 By default, it is enabled for PHP versions 7.4 or higher.

 #### SlevomatCodingStandard.ControlStructures.EarlyExit 🔧